Can Old People Get Tattoos?

 You Have the Right to Be Eccentric

 One of the best reasons to get a tattoo when older, is that you have earned the right to be eccentric.
 So what if you are the only 50, 60, 70, or 80-year-old on the block getting inked?
 Be a trendsetter!

 The older you are, the more you have earned the right to be yourself.
 Maybe you want to sell all of your possessions and backpack around the world.
 Maybe you want to start wearing Victorian clothing and have tea parties in the garden.
 Or maybe you just want to get a tattoo.

 As people age, they (hopefully) become more comfortable with themselves.
 They learn to separate what they really like from social expectations of what they should like.
-With experience comes the realization that that those social norms are ever changing, and the only way to truly be happy is to please yourself.
+With experience comes the realization that those social norms are ever-changing, and the only way to truly be happy is to please yourself.